2 Technical details

 \[\begin{eqnarray*} X_{n\times p} = [X_1~X_2~\dots~X_p]_{n\times p} = \left[ \begin{array}{cccc} X_{11} & X_{12} & \dots & X_{1p} \\ X_{21} & X_{22} & \dots & X_{2p}\\ \vdots & \vdots & & \vdots \\ X_{n1} & X_{n2} & \dots & X_{np} \end{array} \right]_{n\times p} \end{eqnarray*}\]

-where \(X\) indicates the the \(n\times p\) data matrix, \(X_j\) indicates variable \(j, j=1, \dots, p\) and \(X_{ij}\) indicates the value \(j^{th}\) variable of the \(i^{th}\) observation.
-(It can be confusing to distinguish whether one is referring to the observation or a variable, because \(X_i\) is used to indicate observation also.
-When this is done it is usually accompanied by qualifying words such as observation \(X_3\), or variable \(X_3\).)
+where \(X\) indicates the \(n\times p\) data matrix, \(X_j\) indicates variable \(j, j=1, \dots, p\) and \(X_{ij}\) indicates the value of the \(j^{th}\) variable for the \(i^{th}\) observation.
+(It can be confusing to distinguish whether one is referring to the observation or a variable, because \(X_i\) is used to indicate observation.
+In descriptions where it is unclear we will use \(X_{i.}\) to indicate observation/row and \(X_{.j}\) to indicate variable/column.
+Also this will usually be accompanied by qualifying words such as observation or variable.)

 Having notation is helpful for concise explanations of different methods, to explain how data is scaled, processed and projected for various tasks, and how different quantities are calculated from the data.